Are you blindly throwing money into your retirement accounts every month? That’s probably not the best plan.

 2) You’re Not Meeting Your Company Match

 I’m not saying you shouldn’t be saving in your work-sponsored retirement plan.
-You almost certainly should, especially if your company offers matching funds.
+In fact, your 401(k) may be the best way to invest money for your situation, especially if your company offers matching funds.
 Bring the 401(k) fees to your employer’s attention, but still use these accounts if they are matching your contributions.
 That’s still FREE money, and who doesn’t want that?

 The Fix: Save at least enough to meet your company’s full match.
 So, if that’s 4% of your salary, you need to save at least 4%.
 Depending on the type of retirement account offered, this may also make you eligible to receive profit-sharing.
 (Yay!
 More free money!)